minima-global/minidocs/docs/runanode/archivenodes.md

 It will run on your port 3307 (mapped to 3306 in Docker); create the user specified and give them access to the database; connect the MySQL db to the **minimanetwork** Docker network; and disable Watchtower updates for the container.

-5. Connect your Minima Archive node container to the **minimanetwork** Docker network
+5. Connect your Minima archive node container to the **minimanetwork** Docker network

 ```
 docker network connect minimanetwork minimaarchive